 Heating and Cooling

-Hopefully you’ve been able to identify some areas of your household that are unnecessarily increasing your energy costs, and you’re now even more empowered to stop wastage in your home.
-Finding the major culprits not only helps you save money on electricity and gas, but it reduces your impact on the Earth’s rising greenhouse gas problems.
-With some new information and power-saving tools in your hands, you can start looking forward to your next utilities bill so you can start counting your savings to come.
+Finding your household energy wasters helps you save money on electricity and gas, but also reduces your greenhouse emissions.
+With some new information and power-saving tools in your hands, you can start looking forward to your next energy bill cost savings.